ahmedsrizk95/ahmedsamir.github.io/_posts/2024-09-14-Naturally-Fractured-Reservoirs.md

 Simplified Geometry: Fractures are often idealized as planar, orthogonal, or evenly distributed, which is rarely the case in real geological formations.
 This can lead to inaccuracies in predicting reservoir behavior.
 Lets say we are so so certain about the position and orientation of a fracture then yes dual porosity might not be able to track local changes because it homogenises everything.
 Dual porosity is generally used with naturally fractured reservoirs were its highly possible we have so many small fractures all over the reservoir.

 The model neglects Complex Fracture Networks; Complex fracture networks with varying aperture, length, and orientation are hard to represent accurately in dual porosity models.
-So the general production performance could be matched but the local saturation distribution will not be captured correctly.
+So a dual-porosity concept is typically used to idealize the reservoir on the global scale; the general production performance could be matched.
+However, the local saturation distribution will not be captured correctly.
 I will show this by comparing these two models in the figure below:

 ![image](https://github.com/user-attachments/assets/7d385ba2-1993-4e72-8f4a-d376f201cf9b)